KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 Understanding the source data and its domain was a key prerequisite of our work.
 The XML data was originally structured for display on a web page so we needed to map its visual encoding into semantics.
-Already at this point we discovered several challenges with the data model, some described in [@Svatek2022].
+Already at this point we discovered several challenges with the data model.
+For instance, the term "evaluation" could lead to different individuals in the real world, which have slightly different meanings, the question is, how to model them, whether to express them as one or more formal classes.
+This problem was more described in [@Svatek2022].

 We started with capturing user requirements formulated as CQs, such as *"What is the sensitivity of given tests according to their manufacturers?"*
 We then analysed the CQs and extracted terms and relations, such as *"sensitivity"*, *"test"*, or *"has manufacturer"* from the given example question.